onegambler/marvel-api-scraper/README.md

 ## Problems

 The API seems a bit unstable, I haven't been able to download the whole set of comics without errors.
-For this reason there's a coonfiguration in `application.properties` to enable/disable the comics fetching.
+For this reason there's a setting in `application.properties` to enable/disable the comics fetching: `download.comics`.
 In case it's disabled, it will create a `comic` list based on the information contained in the characters.
 I'm aware it only contains a subset of the existing comics and that results will be affected.
 But that's the best I could do.